Myneni Hariprasada Rao

-Dr. Myneni Hari Prasad Rao was considered as the architect of the Madras Atomic Power Station (MAPS) and its first project director.
+Rao was considered as the architect of the Madras Atomic Power Station (MAPS) and its first project director.
+He has done lot of service to the people of Diviseema.
+His grandson Sharwanand is an actor in Tollywood.

 Biography

-MHP Rao has a master's degree in Power Systems Engineering from Illinois Institute of technology.
-He has authored many articles and research papers.
+Rao had a master's degree in Power Systems Engineering from the Illinois Institute of Technology.

 Awards

-During his career, MHP Rao has received several awards, including the Padma Shri (1984) and the Sanjay Gandhi Award for contribution in Science and Technology (1983).
+During his career, MHP Rao received several awards, including the Padma Shri (1984) and the Sanjay Gandhi Award for contribution in Science and Technology (1983).

 Social service

-Through his YEMKAY trust, he has conducted free Homeopathy clinics in Avanigadda, Edlalanka, Mynenivaripalem, Challapalli, repalle and Gudivada.
+Through his YEMKAY trust, he has conducted free homeopathy clinics in Avanigadda, Edlalanka, Mynenivaripalem, Challapalli, repalle and Gudivada.